strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `State[Z]` instance it is possible to define

-{% include_code StateUsage lang:scala StateUsage.scala %}
+{% include_code JavaOneUniversity2014_StateUsage lang:scala JavaOneUniversity2014_StateUsage.scala %}

 and use it as follows

-{% include_code StateUsageInApp lang:scala StateUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_StateUsageInApp lang:scala JavaOneUniversity2014_StateUsageInApp.scala %}

 Running the example above would then result in something along the following lines